nmraz/corrosios/README.md

 Currently supported `cargo` subcommands:

-- `hosttools` - Runs the hosttools binary itself, enabling access to all of its subcommands.
+- `hosttools` - Runs the hosttools binary itself, enabling direct access to all of its subcommands.
 - `image` - Creates a UEFI-bootable GPT image.
 - `qemu` - Creates an image and boots it in QEMU.
 - `gdb-attach` - Attaches to a running QEMU machine with GDB.